 Bliss works hand-in-hand with health professionals to ensure care for babies on the neonatal unit is of the highest possible standard.

 Bliss champions family-centred care, which places parents at the centre of their baby’s care while they are in hospital and is hugely beneficial for both babies and parents when they go home.
-Through the Bliss Baby Charter audit and accreditation scheme, Bliss works with health professionals to help them provide this high quality care and make practical improvements to involve parents more in their baby’s care.
+Through the Bliss Baby Charter, Bliss works with health professionals to help them provide this high quality care and make practical improvements to involve parents more in their baby’s care.

 Bliss also provides training and facilitates a community where professionals can share information and support each other to provide the best possible care.

 "Charities like Bliss have been at the forefront of improvements in care for babies, especially with powerful tools like the Bliss Baby Charter.
 Bliss has a strong presence in neonatal units, their support in achieving ‘gold standards’ such as one-to-one nursing care for all intensive care babies is invaluable."

 Family Support and Infant Feeding Specialist at Queen Alexandra Hospital, Portsmouth.

 Over the next three years Bliss will support health professionals by:

 - Reaching all neonatal units with our Bliss Baby Charter audit and accreditation programme to help them audit their practices and implement plans to improve care for babies